Now ICE is targeting immigrants for being married to US citizens

 The ACLU of Massachusetts filed a lawsuit last week to try to block ICE from arresting people at the meetings.
 The ACLU argues in its lawsuit, “In effect, the government’s one hand beckons [people] forward, and its other hand grabs them.”
 Pomerleau hopes the case will lead to a nationwide injunction and allow immigrants across the country to feel safe when they attend interviews to legalize their immigration status.

 Immigrants without criminal records had little risk of being arrested in the later years of the Obama administration.
 ICE is now deporting undocumented immigrants regardless of how long they have been in the United States and whether they have followed US laws.
-The Transactional Records Access Clearinghouse, a nonpartisan research center, reported on Thursday that 43 percent of new cases brought by the Department of Homeland Security in immigration court last month involved people who had been in the United States for at least two years, compared to 6 percent of cases in December 2016.
+The Transactional Records Access Clearinghouse, a nonpartisan research center, reported on Thursday that 43 percent of new cases brought by the Department of Homeland Security in immigration court last month involved people who had been in the United States for at least two years, compared with 6 percent of cases in December 2016.

 ProPublica and the Philadelphia Inquirer reported last week on a Pennsylvania judge, Elizabeth Beckley, who called ICE when a couple came to her courthouse to get married.
 The outlets wrote:

-Note: This piece has been updated with comment from USCIS and ICE.